 You are all God’s children by believing in Christ Jesus.
 Clearly, all of you who were baptized in Christ’s name have clothed yourselves with Christ.
 There are neither Jews nor Greeks, slaves nor free people, males nor females.
 You are all the same in Christ Jesus.
 If you belong to Christ, then you are Abraham’s descendants and heirs, as God promised.
 (Galatians 3:26-29 GWT)

-The solution to all the world’s current problems is, and has always been, to put Jesus Christ first…
+The solution to all the world’s current problems is, and always has been, to put Jesus Christ first…

 “That is why I tell you not to worry about everyday life—whether you have enough food and drink, or enough clothes to wear.
 Isn’t life more than food, and your body more than clothing?
 Look at the birds.
 They don’t plant or harvest or store food in barns, for your heavenly Father feeds them.
 And aren’t you far more valuable to him than they are?
 Can all your worries add a single moment to your life?